• Skip to primary navigation

 • salt to taste

-• Coconut oil for the pan
+• oil for the pan coconut oil or extra-virgin olive oil

 Instructions

-Heat your pan.
-Add about a tablespoon of coconut oil to the hot pan and swirl to cover the bottom of the pan.
+• Heat your pan.
+Add about a tablespoon of oil to the hot pan and swirl to cover the bottom of the pan.
 Pour a little more than a 1/4 cup of batter for each crepe and swirl to spread evenly.

 Cook on a low flame until golden on the bottom, about 1-2 minutes.
 Loosen the edge of crepe with a spatula.
 Flip and cook the other side, another 1-2 more minutes.
 Repeat for each crepe.